imtiazimran/FrostFit/README.md

 - Deploy the application on Vercel or Netlify.
 - Thoroughly test all functionalities to ensure robust performance.

-## Submission Guidelines

-- Submit a well-documented codebase with clear comments.
-- Include a README file with setup and usage instructions.
-- Provide links to the GitHub repositories and a live deployment.
-- Submit a demo video showcasing the functionality of the project.

 ## How to Run the Application Locally